EmergingMarketWatch

 • EmergingMarketWatch forecast: Hold

 Rationale: We think that the NBR will not consider cutting the key rate sooner than April 2025.
 Easing through rate cuts will probably be back on the central bank's agenda after assessing several factors at end-Q1 2025.
 These include expected government measures to reduce the fiscal deficit, the effects of a higher-than-projected food inflation caused by bad weather conditions in 2024, and the expiration of the energy price cap schemes in March 2025.
-In addition, the NBR recently revised upwards its 2024 and 2025 inflation forecasts.
-It explained that the CPI growth will pick up at the end of 2024 and fluctuate at the beginning of 2025, before re-entering a consolidated moderation trend, on a higher path than previously projected.
+In addition, the NBR revised upwards its 2024 and 2025 inflation forecasts.
+It explained that CPI growth will pick up at the end of 2024 and fluctuate at the beginning of 2025, before re-entering a consolidated moderation trend, on a higher path than previously projected.

-The October inflation release confirmed the new NBR inflation outlook, namely a marginal speeding, mainly driven by resilient demand in non-food, higher-than-expected food inflation and sticky double-digit service inflation, amid robust wage rises.
+The November inflation release confirmed the new NBR inflation outlook, namely inflation speeding, mainly driven by resilient demand in non-food, higher-than-expected food inflation and sticky double-digit service inflation, amid robust wage rises.
 These developments come on top of a risky setting, with a quite relaxed fiscal policy, very high government deficit, large spending in election year and consumer lending acceleration despite high rates.
 Therefore, we believe a more prudent approach would be suitable, favouring a policy rate hold decision for now.
 In fact, NBR Governor Mugur Isarescu several times stressed on the effects on inflation and CA deficit of a worryingly high fiscal gap and wage increases that are not correlated with productivity.

 On the external front, markets turmoil and increased geopolitical tension in the Middle East and Ukraine mirror low predictability in financial markets and high risks of other disruptions in commodity markets.
 Moreover, the NBR often stressed that it also considered policy decisions of the central banks in the region, Fed and ECB.